Tech-at-DU/We-Sell-Shoes/P00-Making-A-Plan/content.md

 We now have a basic template ready to be used.

 And just like that we're all set and ready for some shoe customers!

+Click [here](../P01-Navigation/content.md) to move onto the next section about navigation.